-one unit, one year This course will be taught through a transdisciplinary lens with a central focus on philosophy and how ethical beliefs impact decisions in science, the arts, life and beyond.
-This model will engage Westridge teachers from multiple disciplines to support our exploration beyond the boundaries of social science.
-The course addresses both historical ethical theories and applied ethics.
-Readings include Plato, Aristotle, Kant, and Machiavelli.
-Areas of inquiry include social ethics, peace and justice, ethics and science, and personal ethical commitments.
+This course addresses both historical ethical theories and applied ethics.
+Readings include Plato, Aristotle, Kant, and Macchiavelli.
+Areas of inquiry include: social ethics, peace and justice, ethics and science, and personal ethical commitments.
 Having acquired a solid background in ethical thinking during the first semester, students will use the second semester to research current ethical issues, debate the larger ethical questions of the day, and hone their skills of analysis and discussion.
-The course materials will incorporate daily news stories, films, and outside speakers who will address ethical issues that occur in their professions and lives.
+The course materials will include daily news stories, films, and outside speakers who will address ethical issues that occur in their professions and lives.
 Based on class discussions and regular written critiques of ethical issues, the course seeks to develop the ability to think critically about emotional issues and to write concisely and persuasively about topics that are legitimately controversial.